What Is Alodine (Chem Film) – Alodine Coating Thickness, Process, Types & Chem Film vs Anodize

 2024.8.13

-What Is Alodine Finish?
+What Is Alodine (Chem Film) Coating?

 Types and Classes of Alodine Finish (Chem Film)

-According to the MIL-DTL-5541 (current MIL-DTL-5541F) standard, there are two main types of Alodine finishes: Type 1 and Type 2.
-There are other types of Alodine finishes, including AMS-2473 and 2474, MIL-C-81706, and AMS-C-5541, each with their own unique characteristics and applications.
+According to the MIL-DTL-5541 (current MIL-DTL-5541F) standard, there are two main types and classes of Alodine: Type 1, Type 2, Class 1A & Class 3.
+There are also other types and specifications of Alodine finishes, such as AMS-2473 and 2474, MIL-C-81706, and AMS-C-5541.

 MIL-DTL-5541 Type 1

-The first type is characterized by hexavalent chromium, a chemical composition that was widely used in the past but is now tightly regulated due to environmental and health concerns.
+Type 1 is characterized by hexavalent chromium, a chemical composition that was widely used in the past but is now tightly regulated due to environmental and health concerns.
 This type of coating forms a gold or brown film but may appear clear without color.
 However, its use is restricted in many areas due to the need for special permits and ventilation systems to handle the hazardous chemicals.

 MIL-DTL-5541 Type 2